rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-3-setup-total.md

 Note that, since any two sets in such a setup are required to be related, a total setup disallows any pairs of disjoint and any pairs of overlapping sets.
 That is, a total setup covers the **RE only** case as described in the remarks to simple setups.
-Because of that, such a setup may also be described as **a total setup**.

 Note that a total setup corresponds with a set of pairwise related sets.
-That is, each set in a total setup is related to all the other sets.
+That is, each set in a total setup is related to every other set in it.
 Because of that, and for any pair of distinct sets `(s,t in S)` it can be determined which is the subset and which the superset.
-That is, a total setup is **a partial setup (T1)** which does not even have one pair of disjoint sets.
+That is, a total setup is such that there is no pair of disjoint sets.

 <!-- ======================================================================= -->
 ## a visual impression